 Today, I believe everything is possible.
 Or put another way, nothing is impossible.
 I am confident.

-My latest post over at Parentous is about the importance of chores for children to build their confidence and their sense of responsibility to make them independent.
-It also helps them develop compassion, teaching them valuable life-skills.
+Children need chores to build their confidence and their sense of responsibility to make them independent.
+It helps them develop compassion, teaching them valuable life-skills.
 It is all too easy to let them off the hook and do it all ourselves, but easing children into taking ownership for household chores – gently, lovingly pays off huge dividends.
 For one thing, it is great fun to have the whole family laughing and enjoying doing things together.
 For another, it is such a relief to know that they can fend for themselves, because no one is indispensable.

 I was actually going to write about developing immunity in children, but decided to write about developing responsibility, thanks to a conversation at a parents’ meeting the other day.
 I love these gatherings because there’s so much to learn and share – and give our guilt glands a rest.
 Even if we know that there is no such thing as a perfect parent, we can’t help trying.
 We don’t want anyone to point a finger at our children or find fault, even if we know there’s no such thing as a perfect child!